GiusCalamita/datasciencecoursera/README.md

 This is a second line from RStudio to be sure I've got how it works.This is a line I wrote from my local laptop
 \n This is a NEWline I wrote from my local laptop

+This is a line from RSTUDIO on LAPTOP